 MRC Confidence in Concept (CiC)

-The Biomedical Catalyst programme, announced by Prime Minister David Cameron in December 2011, is a programme of public funding designed to deliver growth to the UK Life Sciences sector.
+The Medical Research Council (MRC) funded Confidence in Concept scheme is now open for applications, with up to £50k of support available per project.
+Queen’s was one of 14 UK research intensive Universities to be awarded the funding in January 2015.
+The Biomedical Catalyst programme, is a programme of public funding designed to deliver growth to the UK Life Sciences sector.
 Delivered jointly by the MRC and the Technology Strategy Board, the Catalyst is a key feature of the UK Government’s Life Sciences Strategy.

 A key component of the Biomedical Catalyst programme, and aligned with the MRC’s Translational Research Strategy, is the MRC Confidence in Concept scheme.
 The scheme is intended to accelerate the transition from discovery research to translational development projects by supporting preliminary work or feasibility studies to establish the viability of an approach.

 Projects should aim to provide sufficient preliminary data to establish the viability of an approach to, for example, provide confidence in the underlying concept before seeking more substantive funding from sources such as the Developmental Pathway Funding Scheme/ Developmental Clinical Studies (DPFS/ DCS) or external investment from commercial partners.
-Funding for Confidence in Concept projects, lasting up to 12 months, is capped at £100k of eligible costs.
+Funding for Confidence in Concept projects, lasting up to 12 months, is capped at £50k of support to eligible costs.
+The application form, including guidance on selection criteria, can be found attached.

 The application process is outlined as follows:

-- If you are considering an application, applicants are advised to discuss your idea with your nominated contact within the Commercial Development team (028 9097 2566 or email@example.com)
+- If you are considering an application, please arrange a meeting to discuss your idea with your nominated contact within the Commercial Development team (email@example.com)